 If you think more about birds than social media when you hear the word ‘tweet’, you may enjoy a spot of birdwatching.
 Ipswich offers an incredible array of birdlife, with some 337 species identified in the area.
-Take a look at the table below to get an idea of what you may spot in the different locations:
+Download the Bird Places of Ipswich Brochure and take a look at the table below to get an idea of what you may spot in the different locations:

 |23 Chelmsford Avenue or Quarry Street||Easy paths and tracks.
 Bush birds including king parrots, variegated fairy-wrens and honeyeaters can be seen.|